Martha Is Dead: Plot

 Giulia travels to her family's crypt and disembowels Martha's body to retrieve the deceased fetus.
 Giulia discovers that Irene has made arrangements with a mental asylum to take Giulia away and travels back to the estate.
 Before developing the reel of film from the day Martha died, Giulia interrogates and shoots Irene, finding the key to her childhood bedroom.
 Suddenly, bombs strike the estate and remove power to the house.

 Giulia comes to and revisits her childhood bedroom.
 She plays with her puppet theatre, recounting dismembering her mother and burying her body under a bridge.
 She visits her mother's grave, then returns to the estate to find power has returned.

 Giulia develops the reel and learns that she was the one who killed Martha, not her mother.
 She's ambushed by soldiers from the Italian resistance and tortured alongside her father, Erich, who is killed.

 Now alone, Giulia returns to the darkroom and plays a recording of her mother's confession, which reveals that Martha does not exist as Giulia's twin sister—rather, Giulia is an alternate personality of Martha.
 She plays with her puppet theater once more, walking through her rough upbringing in which Irene's abusive parenting caused a split in Martha's personality: a quiet, beloved Martha and troublesome, loathed Giulia.

 In the present, Giulia calls the town's priest, who convinces her to come to the church, where staff from the mental asylum finally take her away.
 In her headspace, Giulia talks to an alternate ego of herself and considers what events were fact and which were fiction.
 Regardless of the player's choices for her responses, the sequence ends with Giulia slitting her forearms.

 In her narration, Giulia states that she has since recovered and can put the events of the past behind her.

 Reception

 Martha Is Dead received "mixed or average" reviews, according to review aggregator Metacritic.

 The game was censored for its release on PlayStation consoles.
 The changes include removing interactivity from certain graphic scenes and removing references to masturbation.
 The game is uncut on all other platforms.

+Critics generally praised the game's visual presentation, atmosphere, and recreation of 1940s Tuscany.
+Chris Scullion of Video Games Chronicle described its setting as convincingly realized and highlighted its haunting soundtrack, although he warned that its graphic content would not appeal to all players.
+Stuart Gipp of Push Square similarly praised the Tuscan landscapes, historical details, and photography sequences, but criticized the inconsistent gameplay and reported performance issues, including stuttering and a game-breaking bug in the PlayStation 5 version.